Kpole95/pii-scrubber/README.md

 The repository also contains the research code used to compare rules, Microsoft Presidio, a DeBERTa encoder, and a Qwen LoRA model using the same span-level metrics.

-The main research result is simple: **the DeBERTa encoder is the strongest model in this study**.
-It gives a much lower leak rate and much better exact span accuracy than the Qwen model on the frozen evaluation sets.
+The main research result is more specific: **DeBERTa is the selected primary learned model and leads the Ai4Privacy and hand-labeled OOD comparisons**.
+Presidio remains stronger on the canonical CoNLL PERSON benchmark, where annotation conventions differ substantially from Ai4Privacy.

 ## What it does